daormar/debasher/doc/design_doc_resident.md

   keep its round open for ever.
 A trigger that finds a halt open, and any trigger once the node has halted, are ignored.
 A numbered trigger follows the rule of a marker instead (see numbered trigger in the Glossary).
-- **Not yet done**: checking that the node chosen as initiator can actually reach every other node (the graph is strongly connected from that node) before it is ever allowed to be used as one: no validation code exists for this today; a module author enabling `SNAPSHOT_INTERVAL_SECS` or wiring a `Supervisor`'s trigger to the wrong node would currently fail silently (the round would simply never close for the nodes it can't reach) rather than being told the topology is invalid.
+- A round has to be able to reach every node from an initiator, or it never opens at the nodes it cannot reach and never closes at the nodes they write to.
+The engine checks it when the program is loaded, and refuses a program in which a node cannot be reached (see "Validation when the program is loaded").

 ## Ordered shutdown